Make energy management and conservation part of your organization's cultural DNA

 There is no one-size-fits-all solution, as each type of light has advantages and disadvantages in a given application.
 Historically, linear fluorescent tubes were common because of their low cost, but constant tube replacement increased maintenance costs as well as the environmental impact of a facility.
 In modern facilities, LED lights have come into favour thanks to new technologies that have brought the cost down and made LED lights the ideal choice for more environments than ever before.
 LED lighting systems have widely been known to be more energy efficient as a result of producing more light with less heat than other lights.
 This used to come at a cost, as LED lights were much more expensive, which is no longer the case.
 New manufacturing technologies have brought the cost of LED lighting in-line with other systems.
-Coupled with the reduced energy usage, LED lighting is often the most economical choice.
-LED lights are also highly competitive when compared to T8 fluorescent tubes, often viewed as the most inexpensive lighting you can install.
-LED wins out when you factor in the reduced maintenance costs and lower environmental impact of LED lights, which need to be switched out far less frequently than fluorescent tubes.
+LED lighting is now the most economical lighting to own and operate.
+LED lights are highly competitive when compared to T8 or T5 fluorescent tubes, often viewed as the most inexpensive lighting you can install.
+LED wins out when you factor in the reduced maintenance costs, lower operating costs and reduced environmental impact of LED lights, which need to be switched out far less frequently than T8 fluorescent tubes.
 If you’d like to learn more about LED technologies, contact us to have one of our LED specialists answer your questions, show you the options available, and help you determine the cost savings you could expect from making the switch.
 From classrooms to manufacturing floors, parking lots to hockey rinks, we work with you to design and implement an energy-efficient lighting system best suited to your needs.
 We ensure you get the right amount of light needed to suit the space, while minimizing both energy and maintenance costs over the life of the system.

 WHY ENERGY MANAGEMENT PLANNING?

 In recent years, rising energy costs have had a significant impact on private and public sector organizations of all sizes.
-Energy costs are projected to double by the end of the decade.
+Energy costs are expected to increase by 35% – 40% over the next decade.
 It’s simply become too expensive to ignore the issue.